-The desirability and thus the market value of a Waterloo Medal will always be a subjective exercise and is mainly determined by the (3) factors listed below.
-The median range or level of fair market value for Waterloo Medals is somewhat established each year through averaging auction results and exchanges between private parties and dealers/clients.
+The desirability and thus the market value of a Waterloo Medal will always be a subjective exercise and is mainly determined by the three factors listed below.
+The median range or level of a fair market value for Waterloo Medals is established each year by averaging auction results and exchanges between private parties and dealers/clients.

 Unit – Collectability is heavily influenced by the Waterloo Medal’s regiment or unit since so many collectors specialize in specific units.
-This passion can be driven by the overall history and prestige of the regiment/unit and/or specifically by the role it played and distinguished itself in the Waterloo campaign.
+This passion can be driven by the overall history and prestige of the regiment or unit and specifically by the role it played and how it distinguished itself in the Waterloo campaign.

 One measure of unit desirability is the overall casualty rate the unit had in killed/wounded in the three days from Quatre Bras to Waterloo.
 Waterloo Medals were given to General Colville’s reserve division (2/35, 1/54, 2/59, 1/91) on the far right flank are not highly prized as they did not actively take part in the fighting.

-Rank and Name – As with other campaign medals, senior N.C.O.’s and officers carry a premium over other ranks in the same unit.
-The appeal is the perception or fact in some way the individual contributed to the command structure and success of the unit.
-Literature documenting the individual’s contribution such as regimental histories, letters, and biographies both at Waterloo and other campaigns only adds to the collectability of the medal.
-The highest collectability factor goes to those officers whose distinguished command and/or actions were made legendary in the barrage of publicity and adornment that followed in the years following the battle.
+Rank and Name – As with other campaign medals, senior NCOs and officers carry a premium over other ranks in the same unit.
+The appeal is the perception or fact that in some way the individual contributed to the command structure and success of the unit.
+Literature documenting the individual’s contribution such as regimental histories, letters, and biographies, both at Waterloo and in other campaigns, only adds to the collectability of the medal.
+The highest collectability factor goes to those officers whose distinguished command and/or actions were made legendary in the barrage of publicity and adornment in the years following the battle.